 Conquests in the 1800s

 The smallest group of the military in the 1800s, the Marine Corps had a huge influence during this century and established one of their most famous symbols: the Mameluke Sword.

 Presented to Lieutenant Presley O’Bannon in 1805 by the ruler of Tripoli following help from the Marine Corps troops, the sword now serves as the oldest ceremonial piece in the history of the United States military.

 The decade of the Civil War in the 1860s would see the Marines hit their peak of enlistment at the time with over 2384 total Marines by the end of the decade.

-The Civil War saw the first Medal of Honor awarded to a Marine as Corporal John F. Mackie received the prestigious award for his bravery during the Battle of Drewry’s Bluff in 1862.
+During the Civil War the first Medal of Honor was awarded to a Marine as Corporal John F. Mackie received the prestigious award for his bravery during the Battle of Drewry’s Bluff in 1862.

 Growth in the World Wars